omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 In 1846 the planet longitude was more than 2 arc minutes too slow in relation to expected.
-Like Kepler had problems with Mars orbit before, they struggled to fit Uranus' orbit into their model.
+Like Kepler had problems with Mars orbit before, they struggled to fit Uranus' orbit into their models.

 This, I guess, is what made Verrier and Adams consider a new planet.
 I suppose they also relied on Kepler's 3rd law.
 Since the new planet was